Society of Authors: Foundation

-Recent campaigns and events
+Campaigns and events

-In recent years, the SoA has focused on author pay and conditions.
-In 2015-16 the SoA led a campaign for writers to be paid at literary festivals.
+The SoA has focused on author pay and conditions.
+In 2015–16, the SoA led a campaign for writers to be paid at literary festivals.
 President Philip Pullman resigned as patron of the Oxford Literary Festival in protest against the festival's non-payment of authors.

-During the Covid pandemic 2020-21 the society focused on author income and wellbeing, pushing for government financial support and distributing more than £1.7million from its Authors’ Contingency Fund.
+During the Covid pandemic 2020–21 the society focused on author income and wellbeing, pushing for government financial support and distributing more than £1.7million from its Authors’ Contingency Fund.

 Since 2019, the society has called for protection for authors in the use of internet archives.
 More recently, working with the Authors' Licencing and Collecting Society (ALCS), it has called for the payment of authors whose work is used to create AI programs.

 Philip Pullman resigned his presidency of the society in March 2022 after social media statements he had made were taken as representing the views of the society, and he felt that he would not be free to express personal opinions if he remained in the role.
 The office of presidency was adjusted and remains vacant.

 In August 2022, the Society described itself as "absolutely committed" to condemning personal attacks made against authors over issues of free expression.
 This statement was made in response to an open letter signed by over 100 writers and industry members criticised what they saw as the Society's "abject failure to speak out on violent threats towards its members", following the stabbing of Salman Rushdie and a death threat against J K Rowling.
 The letter said the Society and its chair Joanne Harris had been "captured by gender ideologues".
 Hundreds of others signed a letter supporting Harris's position.
 At the November AGM, two motions were unsuccessfully tabled: a motion of no confidence against Harris and another in favour of reviewing the society's stance on free speech.
 These were comprehensively defeated in the vote by members but some prominent members resigned, including management committee member Tim Tate who expressed concerns of bullying and improper process over the internal handling of complaints around the issue.

-In 2024, the society campaigned for sustainability in publishing, and for the acknowledgement of celebrity ghost writers.
+In 2024, the society campaigned for sustainability in publishing and for the acknowledgement of celebrity ghost writers.

 In May 2024, members of the SoA called an emergency general meeting to discuss resolutions on ending fossil fuel finance in the books industry, the issue of artificial intelligence, and an SoA statement on the war in Gaza.
 The meeting voted to support the AI and fossil finance motions, but voted narrowly against the Gaza statement resolution, with the opposing speakers regarding it as "one-sided" and not appropriate for the society.
 Some members, including writer Sunny Singh, resigned over this outcome.